nens/threedi-docs/source/d_qgis_plugin.rst

 Rasterchecker
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The *Rasterchecker* is a tool to check the rasters that are used in your 3Di model for consistency.
+The *Rasterchecker* launched with the QGIS 3.4.5 version of the Plugin.
+It  is a tool to check the rasters that are used in your 3Di model for consistency.
 The tool verifies for example

 - The correct nodata value

 - Consistent projection

 - That all rasters are aligned

 There are up to 18 checks performed.
 They are listed below.
 It is strongly recommended to run this tool before updating the model repository.
 It will  model as it will crash when it encounters any errors in your rasters.
 It will prevent a failed input generation.

 Before the *Rasterchecker* can be used, you first need to make a connection with the SQlite of your model.
 This can be done by opening the *Data Source Manager* under the drop down menu *Layer* on top of the screen.
 Go to *SpatiaLite* and click *New*.
 Browse to the location of your model Sqlite and open it.
 Now you can close the *Data Source Manager* window.